FullStackS-GmbH/terraform-workshop/Grundlagen/5_Create_First_Resource.md

 }
 ```

 Now put the code into your main.tf file.
-(You may also copy [CodeExample2.tf](https://github.com/FullStackS-GmbH/terraform-workshop/blob/master/Grundlagen/CodeExample2.tf) from this repo)
+(You may also copy [CodeExample2.tf](https://github.com/FullStackS-GmbH/terraform-workshop/blob/master/Grundlagen/CodeExample2.tf))